 Cream Cheese Scalloped Potatoes are an easy, cheesy potato recipe!
-Perfect for holidays and weeknights – these scalloped potatoes make a great side dish!
+Perfect for holidays or for weeknights – these scalloped potatoes make a great side dish!

 For me, figuring out the side dishes is the most difficult part of planning our holiday meals.
 The side dishes need to taste great and have to compliment whatever the main dish is.

 These cream cheese scalloped potatoes are a no-brainer, though.
 They go well with turkey or ham, and they are more substantial than mashed potatoes,.

 So they are a good offering if you have family and friends who are vegetarian.
 Oh, and they’re ridiculously delicious – total cheesy potato perfection.

 Ingredients and substitutions

 Butter: I use salted butter in this recipe.

 Milk: You can use any milk, from skim to whole milk, in this recipe.
 Whole milk will make for a richer dish.

 Mustard: The dry mustard adds some extra flavor to the sauce.
 You can reduce or omit the mustard if you prefer.